- Home

 Welcome to Dove class.
 We are a mixed class from years 3&4 and you will find us in the classroom opposite the hall.
 We are a respectful, ready and safe class, who enjoy being creative.
 We will do lots of inspiring and engaging learning throughout the year.
 There will be a key focus of times tables, presentation and reading.
 We have an exciting year ahead!

-Our teacher is Miss Blake & our teaching assistant is Miss Ponting.
+Our teacher is Miss Blake & our teaching assistant is Mrs Cottrell.

 If you have any questions, you can email us at FPSdove@PalladianAcademyTrust.com